kswope/book-learnin/README.md

 without actually calling the constructor.
 This is true for all reference literals.

-Array literal
+Array literal and constructor forms

     var colors = [ "red", "blue", "green" ];

-Array new form

     var colors = new Array("red", "blue", "green")